How To Clean Venetian Blinds

-Step 1: Before Cleaning
+Step 1: Before cleaning

-Preparing your blinds for cleaning is important, with venetian blinds it is essential that you are able to clean properly in between the slats.
+Preparing your blinds for cleaning is important, as with venetian blinds it is essential that you are able to clean properly in between the slats.
 The first step is to completely lower the blinds and close them as though you are wanting to block out all the lights.

 Step 2: Dusting

-Step 3: Deep Cleaning
+Step 3: Deep cleaning

-Every so often it is a good idea to give your blinds a deep cleaning, this prevents stains setting and gets rid of any stains you didn’t notice.
+Every so often it is a good idea to give your blinds a deep cleaning.
+This prevents stains setting and gets rid of any stains you didn’t notice.
 For wooden blinds you can use a wood cleaner and use a cotton cloth to remove the stains.
 For non-wooden blinds you can use a DIY mixture of warm water and vinegar.
 The general ratio should be a full bucket of water to about 60ml of vinegar but for tougher staining you can use equal parts.